RENEWABLE ENERGY AND CRITICAL MINERALS

 An additional controversial issue in the green or clean transition debate is the carbon emissions produced by the extraction of these minerals.
 But the truth is that with the innovation of technology there are ways to minimise this impact by moving towards low-carbon electricity and efficiency improvements.
 Including, of course, a proper approach to best practices.

-Some of the answers seem to rely on efficiency, substitution and recycling, diversify supply sources and overall and a better governance of minerals, which includes a human rights-based approach.
+Some of the answers seem to rely on efficiency, substitution and recycling, diversify supply sources and overall better governance of minerals, which includes a human rights-based approach.

 The substitution of critical minerals would also be seen as part of the efficiency.
 An example would lie on substitutes for the silver used in solar photovoltaic (PV) or rare earth elements in magnets, along with the recycling of materials created from these minerals, removing in this way the pressure on the primary supply.
 The main drawback is that this is not possible for all minerals or materials, but IEA estimates that recycling copper, lithium, nickel and cobalt from spent batteries could reduce combined primary supply requirements for these minerals by around 10%.
 Yet, all this requires investment in both economic and human resources.